Dragon-Snake/AMDHwinfoReader/README.md

 Matter of fact, any and all information will be under the json file.
 If other performance metrics are added, they may be under a different category (ie, CPU, GPU, etc)

 ## How values are stored:
-All values are stored in the json as the raw value, so for "GPU Utilization", for 45%, it will show as 45.0 in jeson, an exact copy of the HWiNFO values.
+All values are stored in the json as-is, so for "GPU Utilization", for 45%, it will show as `45.0 %` in the json file, a decimal with a space between the numerical value and the unit, giving you the ability to either remove the unit(s), remove the space, remove the decimal, or just display it as-is.

 The only thing this does not store is the units, so 1,500 MB will be stored as only 1500.0.
 Cross referencing with HWiNFO is recommended when making a wallpaper using these values.